aiven/aiven-docs/docs/integrations/google-bigquery.md

 -   `--endpoint-type`: The type of integration endpoint.
 For example, if it's an external BigQuery service, enter `external_bigquery`.
 -   `--user-config-json`: A JSON object with custom configurations for the integration endpoint.
-The JSON object should include the following fields:
+The JSON object includes the following fields:
     -   `project_id`: Your actual Google Cloud Platform project ID.
     -   `service_account_credentials`: An object that holds the necessary credentials for authenticating and accessing the external Google BigQuery service.
-This object should include the following fields:
+This object includes the following fields:
         -   `auth_provider_x509_cert_url`: The URL where the
             authentication provider's x509 certificate can be fetched.